Skip to content

 • Cross-platform: iPad, Android, and Windows tablet support is first-class, not bolted on

-• Sleek UI, broad device compatibility, slightly larger marketplace of add-ons than the other SMB-tier alternatives
+• Sleek UI, broad device compatibility, and a marketplace of add-ons

 • Strong UK/EU customer base and regional support

-• Publicly listed pricing starting around $40+/location/month as of April 2026; verify on the vendor’s pricing page before purchasing
+• Publicly listed pricing; verify on Sign In App’s pricing page before purchasing

 Where it falls short versus Envoy: US presence is smaller, the integration list is shorter, and the multi-site dashboard is less mature than Envoy’s at the enterprise tier.
 For a US-headquartered SMB the time-zone fit on support is worth checking before signing.